-Milk SA is proud to present this publication, which was made possible especially through the contributions of the persons or entities sharing their information via the statutory regulations, the SA Milk Processors' Organisation (Sampro), the Milk Producers' Organisation (MPO), and the Milk SA Advisory Committee.
+Milk South Africa (Milk SA) is proud to present this publication, which was made possible especially through the contributions of the persons or entities sharing their information via statutory regulations, the SA Milk Processors' Organisation (Sampro), the Milk Producers' Organisation (MPO), and the Milk SA Advisory Committee.
 A special word of thanks to the MPO for compiling the information contained in Lacto Data.